-This Model Code is not intended to apply to the re-evaluation of equipment that has been rejected due to the results of a previous evaluation conducted by a certification organization through any other existing certification service.
+This Model Code is not intended to apply to the re-evaluation of equipment that has been rejected due to the results of a previous evaluation conducted by a certification or inspection body through any other existing certification or inspection service.

 This Model Code does not apply to the field evaluation of

 d) medical electrical equipment and systems;

 e) components* that will require further evaluation as part of a complete assembly, such as switches, relays, and timers;

 f) equipment, other than transformers, connected to line voltage in excess of 46 kV;

 g) manlifts, elevators, climb assists and similar systems (other than their associated control panels); and

 h) any equipment that is not permitted to be field evaluated as directed by an AHJ (such as residential air-cleaning equipment that intentionally produces ozone).